-Pages 136-137: Students can resize text frames manually at any time, but when a document is in flux, this becomes inconvenient.
+Pages 135-136: Students can resize text frames manually at any time, but when a document is still being revised, this becomes inconvenient.
 The Auto-Size feature lets users create text frames that automatically resize as necessary (Object > Text Frame Options).
 This feature is especially useful for sidebar boxes.